nytud/xtsv/README.md

 - easy to use command-line interface
 - convenient REST API with simple web frontend
 - Python library API
-- Can be turned into a docker image, and runnable docker form
+- Can be turned into a docker image and runnable docker form

 If a bug is found please leave feedback with the exact details.